 The Aware Road to Re-engagement

-Incorporating awareness in retargeting ads has proven to be a breakthrough.
-Think of it as a cmo’s one-liner—a quick quip that leaves a lasting impression.
+Incorporating humor in retargeting ads has proven to be a game-changer.
+Think of it as a comedian’s one-liner—a quick quip that leaves a lasting impression.
 By deploying witty, entertaining content, brands create a memorable experience that transforms passive viewers into active customers.

 A Refocusing on Voyage Playbook: Tips for Success